SchoolOfCode/final-project-front-end-hexcode/ComponentTree.md

 - Event Page:

 - Event Information Section
   - Fetch the data from the database to get the event information.
 Save the information from the fetch request into states.
+Save all the event info into an array of objects?
   - Organiser state [img src, organiser name]
   - Organiser Section - User Icon Image Component - passed in as prop from the event information section - User Name Component - passed in as prop from the event information section - Settings Cog Component (Functionality not MVP) - conditionally rendered if you are the organiser or not. onClick it will take you back to the create event page.